raymatos/ng-pouchdb-collection/README.md

 # ng-pouchdb-collection
 Pouchdb collection module for angular.
-Using the one db per user methodology, plugin takes in the user db and a collection name.
+Using the "one db per user" methodology, plugin takes in the user db and a collection name.
 Create a view for that collection, all dual bindings included for angular views, no need to call $scope.apply()

 Special Thanks to @danielzen for his starter [codebase](https://github.com/danielzen/ng-pouchdb)